 Any attendee can press Ctrl/⌘ and use mouse scrolling to zoom in on a screen shared by someone else.

 Wrap Up Your Meeting

 When your meeting is over, don’t just hang up.
 There are some steps to closing out your meeting in a productive way.
 Follow these steps to ensure a good experience.

 Identify all action items, assignees, and due dates.

-Tasks are almost always a result of a meeting.
-Track them in a central, agreed-to place, like Microsoft Planner, Microsoft Project, To Do, or a separate task app you can add as a tab in Teams.
+Tasks are almost always an outcome of a meeting.
+Track them in a central, agreed-to place, like Microsoft Planner, Microsoft Project, To-Do, or another task app you can add as a tab in Teams.